-I’m continuing my week of apples with homemade applesauce.
-My parents have a lot of apple trees and I’m fortunate enough to use them for my applesauce.
 Last year, we made it with a big fancy machine that squeezes the insides out and catches the skin and core.
-But it’s a tad bit messy and takes a strong arm to turn the handle, so here I’m sharing how to make it all by hand – so easy.
+But it’s a tad bit messy and takes a strong arm to turn the handle.
+Here I’m sharing how to make homemade applesauce all by hand – so easy.

 - large pot